Abraham Lincoln: Illinois state legislature (1834–1842)

 In Lincoln's second state house campaign in 1834, as a supporter of Whig Party leader Henry Clay, he finished second among thirteen candidates running for four places.
 Lincoln echoed Clay's support for the American Colonization Society, which advocated abolition in conjunction with settling freed slaves in Liberia.
 The Whigs also favored economic modernization in banking, tariffs to fund internal improvements such as railroads, and urbanization.

 Lincoln served four terms in the Illinois House of Representatives for Sangamon County.
 In this role, he championed construction of the Illinois and Michigan Canal.
 Lincoln voted to expand suffrage beyond White landowners to all White men.
 He supported the chartering of the Illinois State Bank, and also led a successful campaign for moving the state capital from Vandalia to Springfield.

 On January 27, 1838, Lincoln delivered an address at the Lyceum in Springfield, after the murder of the anti-slavery newspaper editor Elijah Parish Lovejoy.
-In this ostensibly non-partisan speech, Lincoln indirectly attacked Stephen Douglas and the Democratic Party, who the Whigs argued were supporting "mobocracy"; he also attacked anti-abolitionism and racial bigotry.
-He was criticized in the press for a planned duel with James Shields, whom he had ridiculed in letters published under the name "Aunt Rebecca"; though the duel ultimately did not take place, Burlingame noted that "the affair embarrassed Lincoln terribly".
+In this ostensibly non-partisan speech, Lincoln attacked Stephen A. Douglas and the Democratic Party, who the Whigs argued were supporting "mobocracy".
+His speech also attacked anti-abolitionism and racial bigotry.

+Lincoln was criticized in the press for a planned duel with James Shields, whom he had ridiculed in letters published under the name "Aunt Rebecca".
+Although the duel did not take place, Burlingame noted that "the affair embarrassed Lincoln terribly".